assyrianic/Tagha/README.md

 * "CPU" is "32-bit" as the word size is uint32.
 Numerical memory addresses are 32-bits as well.
 * memory manipulation where loading copies the top of the stack into any memory address and storing pops off the top of the stack into any memory address.
 * has integer and float arithmetic, (un)conditional jumps, comparisons, and stack and memory manipulations.
 By default, the arithmetic is always 4 bytes because in C, integers are always promoted to the largest width.
-* call stack for functions.
-Supports function calls from function calls! (unless you overflow the call stack...)
+* ~~call stack for functions.
+Supports function calls from function calls! (unless you overflow the call stack...)~~ Call stack has been merged into the overall Stack.
+When you make a call, a new stack frame is created.
+You can use the loadsp/storesp opcodes to load/store function argument/parameter data.
+Returning, of course, destroys the stack frame.
 * It's Turing Complete! (lol)
 * VM is little-endian.